dphiggs01/Ask_Amy/docs/index.rst

    "ASK Amy is an easy to use framework with plenty of **goodies** to help accelerate development!"

-ASK Amy adheres to a number of simple design principles that helps new developer create skills quickly and advanced developer leverage leverage the ASK API to its full extent.
+ASK Amy adheres to a number of simple design principles that helps new developer create skills quickly and advanced developer leverage the Alexa Skills Kit API to its full extent.